 Power outlets at each seat

 Free wifi (with registration)

 These new high-speed train from Trenitalia offer top-of-the-line service.
-The Frecciarossa 1000 is a luxurious environmentally-friendly option with the most advanced technology available, like the 16 powerful engines and can reach speeds of 250 miles (400km/h) The train is also completely silent and has obtained the certification of environmental impact (EPD).
+The Frecciarossa 1000 is a luxurious environmentally-friendly option with the most advanced technology available.
+It has 16 powerful engines and can reach speeds of 250 miles (400km/h).
+The train is also completely silent and has obtained the certification of environmental impact (EPD).

 Four Levels of Service

 There are four levels of service inside the train, which combine elegance, maximum travel comfort, wide corridors, ergonomic seats, soundproofing, and LED lighting.
-There is plenty of space for luggage in overhead bins among the seats and luggage compartments are present on the ground in some coaches.
+There is plenty of space for luggage in overhead bins or in luggage compartments that are present on the ground in some coaches.

 - Coach 1: Executive (dominant color - brown)